[5 Tips] Become An Assertive Manager For Women

 Summary: Summarise your point!

-5. Assertive Electronic Communication & Emails
+5. Electronic Communication

 The advice above for expressing yourself clearly, also stands for emails as well.